stevenpstansberry/fit-graph-pro/README.md

 - **Workout Tracking**: Log and track your workouts, including sets, reps, and weights.
 - **Data Visualization**: Visualize your workout progress with interactive graphs.
 - **Heat Map**: See your workout intensity or frequency over time with a heat map.
 - **Performance Prediction**: Predict future workout performance using a linear regression model based on your historical data.
+Utulizes Epley's 1 Rep Max formula for calculating 1 rep max.
 - **User Authentication**: Secure user authentication using JSON Web Tokens (JWT).
 - **Cloud-Backed**: Serverless architecture with AWS Lambda, DynamoDB, and API Gateway for scalability and cost-effectiveness.